ameraj04/IDS2024F/quiz/quiz1/README.md

 a.
 Local VCS b.
 Centralized VCS c.
 Distributed VCS
 Git is a distributed version control software and GitHub is the central remote repository.
 git status lists all new and modified files to be committed.
-git push -all - The second command stages the modified and deleted files without the newly-created files.
-git pull - It basically pulls the latest updated version from the remote repository to the local repository.
+git push -all - Stages the modified and deleted files without the newly-created files.
+It pushes all commits from the local repository to the remote repository, to place them permanently there so that they can be shared to others. git pull - It basically pulls the latest updated version from the remote repository to the local repository.
 Markdown is a way to style text on the computer.
 Basically, it can format the text (bold, italicized etc).
 It includes text and some non-alphabatical characters such as #,*
 We make the text bold in MarkDown by adding **text**.